Spain Promises Not to Hold Brexit Hostage to Gibraltar

-When Brexiteers argued leaving the European Union would be a chance to “take back control”, they presumably didn’t mean for Spain.
-But it is thinking just that.
+When Brexiteers said leaving the EU would be a chance to “take back control”, they presumably weren’t thinking of Spain.
+But Spain has been thinking about them.

 Now that the United Kingdom has formally triggered its exit from the bloc, the Spaniards smell an opportunity to take back control of a territory they lost to Britain over 300 years ago: Gibraltar.
 Read more

 Spain Unwilling to Keep Gibraltar in Single Market Under Brexit

 Since Britons voted to leave the European Union in a referendum in June, Spain has ramped its rhetoric surrounding the territory of Gibraltar, a sliver of land that has been in British hands for centuries but to which Spain continues to claim sovereignty.

 Earlier this month, the acting Spanish foreign minister, José Manuel García-Margallo, threatened to “put up the flag” on the Rock, hinting at a Spanish takeover.

 He insisted that if Britain leaves the EU, “Gibraltar is out” as well, even though 96 percent of its residents voted to stay.
 Read more

 Britain Threatens Legal Action as Warship Sails for Gibraltar